clark2668/ehe_fluxes/README.md

 Manging units in neutrino flux measurements is always challenging.
 In this package, the base unit of energy is GeV.
-The code returns fluxes in *particle flux*, meaning 1/cm2/s/sr.
-This is often most convenient for weighting Monte Carlo generated events.
-This corresponds to the EF, or "energy times flux normalization".
-A user can generate the E^2F, or "e-squared normalization" by multiplying by a copy of energy.

-Internally, the code stores and splines fluxes in units of 1/GeV/cm2/s/sr.
+The code stores the splines, and returns fluxes, in units of 1/GeV/cm2/s/sr.
+This means the user only ever has to multiply by copies of energy to get particle flux or e-squared (energy) normalizations.

 ### Adding your Own Fluxes